awesimon/elasticsearch-mcp/README.md

 ### Available Features

+#### Cluster Management
+* `elasticsearch_health`: Get Elasticsearch cluster health status, optionally including index-level details

+#### Index Operations
 * `list_indices`: List available Elasticsearch indices, support regex
+* `create_index`: Create Elasticsearch index with optional settings and mappings
+* `reindex`: Reindex data from a source index to a target index with optional query and script

+#### Mapping Management
 * `get_mappings`: Get field mappings for a specific Elasticsearch index
+* `create_mapping`: Create or update mapping structure for an Elasticsearch index

+#### Search & Data Operations
 * `search`: Perform an Elasticsearch search with the provided query DSL
-* `elasticsearch_health`: Get Elasticsearch cluster health status, optionally including index-level details
-* `create_index`: Create Elasticsearch index with optional settings and mappings
-* `create_mapping`: Create or update mapping structure for an Elasticsearch index
 * `bulk`: Bulk data into an Elasticsearch index

-* `reindex`: Reindex data from a source index to a target index with optional query and script
+#### Template Management
 * `create_index_template`: Create or update an index template
 * `get_index_template`: Get information about index templates
 * `delete_index_template`: Delete an index template

 ### How It Works

-1. The MCP Client analyzes your request and determines which Elasticsearch operations are needed
+1. The MCP Client analyzes your request and determines which Elasticsearch operations are needed.
-2. The MCP server carries out these operations (listing indices, fetching mappings, performing searches)
+2. The MCP server carries out these operations (listing indices, fetching mappings, performing searches).
-3. The MCP Client processes the results and presents them in a user-friendly format
+3. The MCP Client processes the results and presents them in a user-friendly format.

 ## Getting Started